luckyzyx/LuckyTool_Doc/docs/en/use/download_link.md

 Don't trust the sharing of other platforms and users.
 If there is a problem, it will not be dealt with.
 If you see it, please click Report

+It is strongly recommended to restart the system after the version update, which will avoid the problem that some system functions cannot take effect